Mykhailo Kozyk: Biography

-During the Revolution of 1905, he passed out revolutionary leaflets.
+During the Revolution of 1905, Kozyk passed out revolutionary leaflets.
 Later that year, he was expelled from school, due to his participation in a student strike.
 He returned to his home town and, the following year, was arrested at a Social Democratic rally.
 He managed to escape from prison and went into hiding.
 When it was relatively safe, he joined a group of artists who were decorating Transfiguration Cathedral in Bila Tserkva.

-In 1907, he was allowed to return to the art school, where he studied with Ivan Seleznyov, in addition to Dyadchenko and Pymonenko.
+In 1907, Kozyk was allowed to return to the art school, where he studied with Ivan Seleznyov, in addition to Dyadchenko and Pymonenko.
 Two years later, he was awarded a certificate for teaching art in secondary schools.
 He then went to Moscow, where he enrolled at the School of Painting, Sculpture and Architecture.
 His primary instructors there were Konstantin Korovin and Leonid Pasternak.
-He graduated in 1913 as an "Artist of the First Degree".
+Kozyk graduated in 1913 as an "Artist of the First Degree".
 That same year, he began participating in exhibitions.

 From 1915 to 1925, he was a teacher at his alma mater, the Kyiv Art School.
-After becoming a Professor, he worked at the Kyiv Art Institute until 1932.
+After becoming a professor, he worked at the Kyiv Art Institute until 1932.
 He then moved to the Kharkiv Art Institute, where he taught until 1941.
 During Operation Barbarossa, the Institute was relocated to Samarkand, but Kozyk remained in Kharkiv, taking charge of what was left in an effort to preserve it.
 In 1943 he left Kharkiv to teach at the Lviv Art and Industrial School.